General gardening topics

 Santolina chamaecyparissus (Cotton lavender)

-The Santolina is favoured in many Mediterranean gardens because it is not only evergreen with bright yellow flowers but it produces silvery grey-green foliage throughout the year.
-It produces its eye-catching flowers in late spring to the early summer and each of the yellow flowers is bright in colour and shaped similarly to a button.
+The Santolina is favoured in many Mediterranean gardens because it is not only evergreen with bright yellow flowers, but it produces silvery grey-green foliage throughout the year.
+It produces its eye-catching flowers in late spring to the early summer; each yellow flower is bright in colour and shaped similarly to a button.
 It can reach up to 60cm tall and 90cm wide which makes it better suited for creating dense mounds and not necessarily tall privacy screens.
-Being evergreen it’s also perfect for groundcover too.
+Being evergreen, it’s also perfect for ground cover.

 5. Azalea mollis Luteum – Sweet Pontica Azalea